pantheon-systems/upstream-update-automerge/README.md

 ```

 ### PAT_TOKEN
 `PAT_TOKEN` must be a personal access token with permission to force-push to branches of the project this action is run on.
-The `default` branch is force-pushed each time a release to master is made.

 ## Test